Joonior-Programmer/Gmail_Docs/docs/Plugins/googleCalendar.md

 # Google Calendar

+This section will teach you how to make events within gmails and send invite emails to them as well.

+---

 1. *Left Click* on the Google Calendar icon on the column of icons on the right sidebar
     <img src = "https://github.com/Joonior-Programmer/Gmail_Docs/blob/master/assets/images/googleCalendar.png?raw=true">